JunjueLiao/junjueliao.github.io/content/project/pandas/index.md

 tags:
 ---

-Due to the inhomogeneity of acceleration gradient in photon acceleration, laser frequency will be modulated spacially
+Built a model to manipulate the laser spatiotemporally using the inhomogeneity of the accelerating field.

 <!--more-->